ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       VG UUID               QLLDZO-5nRt-ye9r-1xtq-KBl9-drYB-iTHKRw
     ~~~

-    The line you must pay attention to is the `Free PE / Size`. **PE** stands for _Physical Extend_ size, and is the number of extends you have available in the volume group.
+    Pay attention to the `Free PE / Size` line. **PE** stands for _Physical Extend_ size, and is the number of extends you have available in the volume group.
 The previous `Alloc PE` line gives you the _allocated_ extends or storage already in use.

 3. You need to use the `lvextend` command to expand the `root` LV in the free space you have in the `pve` group: